ebnrdwan/NY-Times/README.md

 - Consider edge cases, leaks and how long-running operations can affect the instances in your architecture.
 - Don’t put logic in the ViewModel that is critical to saving clean state or related to data.
 Any call you make from a ViewModel can be the last one.

+## Goal
+Build an open source math, memory and focus improvement app.
+The app itself consists of a bunch of small games.
+Right now I try to keep the games as simple as possible to allow the implementation for the terminal client.

+## Doing
+- adding more ui testing and validate the fleaky ones
+- adding integration test
+- apply custom lint rules
+- revisit architecture and  testing and for upcoming enhancements

+## Todo
+**apply static code analysis: apply one or more**
+- detekt
+- findBug
+- SonarQube

+**using CI/CD: apply one or more**
+- Gitlab with integration with slack
+- Travis

+## Contribution
+Very welcome.

 ## Technical Stacks: